g-dunlop/Project-1-Vet-Management-App/README.md

   </ul>

   <h4>Planning</h4>
   <p>The below images demonstrate some of my planning for the MVP stage of the project.
-I made use of: Class and Object Diagrams, Wireframes, Db Tables Diagrams, a MSCW board and a useCase Diagram.
+I made use of: Class and Object Diagrams, Wireframes, a Db Table Diagram, a MSCW board and a useCase Diagram.
   <table>
     <tr>
       <td style="width:30%;">